 - · Services listed under the Home and Hospice Care benefit - Office visits solely for services that comply with the federal guidelines for preventive services in the Preventive Care benefit. - Nutritional therapy

 WHAT'S MY CALENDAR YEAR DEDUCTIBLE?

 Individual Calendar Year Deductible

-For each member, this amount is \$6,000 for covered services from network providers.
+For each member, this amount is \$1,500.
+This deductible applies to both in-network and non-network providers' services.